sassoftware/viya4-orders-cli/README.md

 ## Overview
 You can use this CLI both as a tool and as an example of how to use Golang to call the [SAS Viya Orders API](https://developer.sas.com/guides/sas-viya-orders.html).
-You can also import the assetreqs and authen packages and use them in your own Golang project.
+You can also import the assetreqs and authn packages and use them in your own Golang project.
 ```
 Usage:
   viya4-orders-cli [command]